JCSC PASTORAL CARE

+Our students are supported in their wider development through involvement with schemes such as the National Citizen Service and Newcastle United Foundation’s Game Changer programme.
 A key aim of JCSC’s pastoral care is ensuring that all our pupils learn to live as productive members of a community fully aware of their responsibilities for themselves and others.
-We take great pride nurturing our pupils and wish to involve the whole community (students, parents and staff) and wider community in the life of the school.
-JCSC has created policies and programmes to provide opportunities for students, parents and staff to be involved in making decisions, being heard and contributing to the community.
+We take great pride in nurturing our pupils and involve the whole community (students, parents and staff) and the wider community in the life of the school.
+As a school, we provide opportunities for students, parents and staff to be involved in making decisions, being heard and contributing to the community.

 JCSC PASTORAL TEAM

 Pastoral Support Officers (PSOs) work with specific year groups.
 They get to know the children and the common issues related to different age groups and points in the school journey well.
 Our pastoral team members also hold specialist qualifications that allow them to take an informed approach when assisting students.
 Each PSO has been trained in Adverse Childhood Experiences and Trauma Informed Practice through training recognised by the Home Office, Public Health England and the police.
 Several members of staff also hold the NCFE Understanding Children and Young People’s Mental Health qualification.

 - Enable each pupil to fulfil their own potential both academically and socially

 - Ensure that each pupil has access to personal, vocational and academic guidance and support

 - Provide opportunities for and encourage pupils to exercise social responsibility

 - Promote in pupils the self-awareness and self-confidence that they need to face the tough challenges, both academic and personal Provide opportunities for moral, social and cultural development Establish and maintain an appropriate relationship with every parent/carer, so that together we can prepare pupils for the opportunities, responsibilities and experiences of adult life

 - Work proactively to support personal and academic issues from arising